Hint: It’s okay to say no.

 If baby leaves before time is up, you can return him to the time-out spot or sit with him for the remainder of the time-out.

 Keep discussion to a minimum: "I am holding you here because you are in time-out.
 You are in time-out because you bit Daddy.
-We don't bite people because it hurts."
+I won't let you bite people because it hurts."

 Once baby serves his time, engage him in a new activity and offer comfort if needed.